prof-rossetti/nyu-info-2335-201905/projects/robo-advisor/README.md

 python robo_advisor.py
 ```

-If you see the provided message, you're ready to move on to project development.
+If you see the example output, you're ready to move on to project development.
 This would be a great time to make any desired modifications to your project's "README.md" file (like adding instructions for how to setup and run the app like you've just done), and then make your first commit, with a message like "Setup the repo".